-Listen to France, feel the sounds of the city and capture the thrill of the countryside.
+Feel the sounds of the city and capture the thrill of the countryside.
 What I love about these podcast series is that you get to hear the voices of those who live there.
-In an immersive and original format, Paul invites you to follow Jocelyn, Lucie, Kevin, Kantutita or Laura.
-Embark on new adventures in France from your sofa !
+In an immersive and original format, embark on new adventures in France from your couch !

 From Vietnam to Myanmar, discover Asia through the sound of an expat (Romain Lazzarotto) in love with this continent.
-In each episode with his guests, they go off the beaten track to meet unusual people while bringing a new perspective to the more touristic places.
-These colourful trips will allow you to plan your own trips and benefit from expert advice thanks to the 60 episodes available (over 40 hours).
+In each episode with his guests, they go off the beaten track to meet unusual people.
+They really bring a new perspective to the more touristic places.
+These colourful trips will allow you to plan your own trips thanks to the 60 episodes available (over 40 hours).

 From Monday to Friday, RFI provides international news from their reporters and special correspondents from all the over the world.
-What is appreciated for the French learning experience is that you get the transcript of the podcast (or the beginning if it’s too long).
-This is a great way to improve your vocabulary.
+The best for the French learning experience is that you get the transcript of the podcast (or the beginning if it’s too long).
+This is a great way to improve your vocabulary !

 Arte (the European Culture TV Channel) also offers podcasts with true or intimate stories, strong documentaries and unforgettable encounters.
 Every first Wednesday of the month, ‘A podcast of your own’ combines intimacy, expertise, and reflections.
 It addresses issues of gender, feminism and equality between women and men

-Edouard Baer is a French actor (with over 60 movies), screenwriter, film producer and radio personality.
+Edouard Baer is a French actor (with over 60 movies), screenwriter and radio personality in Les Lumières dans la nuit.
 With his deceptively naive air and cynical sense of humour, Edouard Baer has a very singular view of life.
-Some find him a bit silly but he’s quick on his feet and hopefully you’ll enjoy his sense of formula, quick wit and charm.
+Some find him a bit silly but he’s quick on his feet.
+You’ll hopefully enjoy his sense of formula, quick wit and charm.

 Intermediate French learners